metalbear-co/metalbear.co/content/en/blog/mirrord-internals/index.md

 - Call libc’s `bind` with address port as 0, which looks something like `sockaddr_in.port = 0` at a lower level in C. This makes the - OS assign a port to our address, without us having to check for any available ports.
 - Call libc’s `getsockname` to get the port that was assigned to our address.
 We call this our “fake port”.
 - Call libc’s `listen` to qualify as an endpoint open to accepting new connections.
-- Send a message to mirrord-agent, with information including the "real" and "fake port", that a new "peer" has connected to the agent to receive network traffic.
+- Send a message to mirrord-agent, with information including the "real" and "fake" port, that a new "peer" has connected to the agent to receive network traffic on the "real" port.

 {{<figure src="mirrord-listen-to-agent.png" alt="mirrord listen detour" height="100%" width="100%">}}

-Long story short, mirrord-layer listens on the “fake port” bound to the address specified by the user.
+Long story short, mirrord-layer listens on the “fake" port bound to the address specified by the user.
 For example, if a user calls `bind` on port 80, mirrord-layer will create a port like 3424 and call listen on it by binding the address to it.
 This also means that we don’t need `sudo` to run our web server when listening on a special port like 80 since it is never actually bound.
-And in parallel, mirrord-agent is forwarding traffic to this fake port giving us the illusion that our process is running on the remote pod.
+In parallel, mirrord-agent forwards traffic to this fake port giving us the illusion that our process is running on the remote pod.
 We will talk about how mirrord-agent works in another blog post!

 {{<figure src="mirrord-listen-detour.gif" alt="mirrord listen detour" height="100%" width="100%">}}